php-ru/symfony-docs-ru/performance.rst

     opcache.validate_timestamps=0

 After each deploy, you must empty and regenerate the cache of OPcache.
 Otherwise you won't see the updates made in the application.
-Given than in PHP, the CLI and the web processes don't share the same OPcache, you cannot clear the web server OPcache by executing some command in your terminal.
+Given that in PHP, the CLI and the web processes don't share the same OPcache, you cannot clear the web server OPcache by executing some command in your terminal.
 These are some of the possible solutions: